malewins/Plant-iCLIPseq/README.md

 ### Operating System

-After the installation of Ubuntu 22.04.2, login with your ID and update all packages by running the following commands in the shell:
+After the installation of ``Ubuntu 22.04.2``, login with your ID and update all packages by running the following commands in the shell:

 ```
 sudo apt update
 sudo apt upgrade
 ```

-### Software
+### Bioinformatics software

 The packages **FastQC**, **samtools**, **bedtools** and **Flexbar** are installed using the Advanced Packaging Tool (APT) which is available from start.